SteeltoeOSS/Documentation/docs/messaging/amqp.md

 <a name="steeltoe-messaging-async-consumer"></a>
 ### Asynchronous Consumer

->IMPORTANT: Steeltoe AMQP also supports annotated listener endpoints through the use of the `@RabbitListener` annotation and provides an open infrastructure to register endpoints programmatically.
+>IMPORTANT: Steeltoe RabbitMQ also supports annotated listener endpoints through the use of the `@RabbitListener` annotation and provides an open infrastructure to register endpoints programmatically.
 This is by far the most convenient way to setup an asynchronous consumer.
 See <a href="#steeltoe-messaging-async-annotation-driven"></a> for more details.